2025-04-27 · en

 Why SEO matters for your business

-Unlike ads that interrupt people, SEO places your business exactly when someone is looking for what you offer.
-It is intent-driven traffic - people who already want to solve a problem.
+Unlike ads that interrupt, SEO positions your business exactly when someone is searching for what you offer.
+It is intent-driven traffic — people who already want to solve a problem.

 Results that compound over time

-An ad stops when you stop paying for it.
-A well-ranked article can keep generating visits for months or years without extra cost.
-SEO is an asset that grows over time.
+An ad stops working when you stop paying.
+A well-ranked article on Google can continue generating visits for months or years at no additional cost.
+SEO is an asset that grows with time.

 Perceived credibility

-Appearing near the top of Google signals authority.
-Most users associate high rankings with trust, which lowers resistance to getting in touch.
+Appearing in the top positions on Google conveys authority.
+Most users associate a high ranking with a trustworthy company, which reduces resistance to hiring.

-Over time, SEO tends to produce a lower cost per lead than paid traffic, especially for businesses that invest in quality content consistently.
+Over time, SEO tends to have a lower cost per lead than paid traffic, especially for companies that invest consistently in quality content.

 The three pillars of SEO